mathjax/ctop/README.md

 ctop
 ====

-A JavaScript implementation of David Carlsle's Content-to-PresentationMathML xsl
+A JavaScript implementation of David Carlisle's Content-to-PresentationMathML xsl